ExtraL: Accolades

+Commercial performance

+"ExtraL" debuted at number 18 on the Billboard Global 200 and number 13 on the Global Excl.
+US.
+In the United States, the song debuted at number 75 on the Billboard Hot 100, marking a personal high for Jennie on the chart.
+It marked the third consecutive single from Ruby to chart on the Hot 100, following "Mantra" at number 98 and "Love Hangover" at number 96.
+Following the album's release in March, "ExtraL" re-entered the Hot 100 at number 99 and charted simultaneously with "Like Jennie" and "Handlebars".
+This made Jennie the first K-pop female soloist to have three songs on the chart in the same week, as well as the K-pop female soloist with the most total entries on the chart (six).
+"ExraL" was certified gold by the Recording Industry Association of America (RIAA) in December, making Jennie the first K-pop solo artist with four RIAA certifications.

 Music video

 An accompanying music video for "ExtraL" was directed by Cole Bennett and released alongside the single on Jennie's YouTube channel on February 21.
 The video sees Jennie dancing around a chair-filled theater, before she and her dancers give Doechii a grand entrance chanting, "Wait... wait... wait...
 Doechii?!" as she appears.
 The duo then dance alongside a crew of dancers while wearing oversized Schiaparelli blazers and fiery red feather boa trimmed bodysuits.
 In one scene, they are depicted extra-small rapping on top of a bald man's head.
-The music video surpassed 100 million views in November, marking Jennie's fourth music video to reach the milestone following "Solo" (2018), "Mantra", and "Like Jennie" (2025).
+The music video surpassed 100 million views in November, marking Jennie's fourth music video to reach the milestone following "Solo" (2018), "Mantra", and "Like Jennie".

 Live performances

 Jennie included "ExtraL" on the setlist of her concert tour the Ruby Experience, which commenced in Los Angeles on March 6, 2025 at the same time as Rubys release.
 She also performed the song at the Coachella Valley Music and Arts Festival on April 13 and 20.
 Doechii included "ExtraL" on the setlist of her Live from the Swamp Tour, which started in Chicago on October 15.
+In 2026, Jennie included the song in her headlining festival sets at ComplexCon Hong Kong on March 22, Governors Ball Music Festival on June 7, Roskilde Festival on July 3, Open'er Festival on July 4, Mad Cool on July 10, and Lollapalooza on August 1.

+Usage in media

+ExtraL is one of the featured songs in the soundtrack of the video game WWE 2K26.